ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### Offline Reader

 Being able to work through learning content during a **long offline time period** is a typical scenario that has already some support in ILIAS as outlined in the [Current State](#current-state) chapter.
 A browser based offline player is provided for SCORM content, HTML exports are e.g. available for ILIAS learning modules and glossaries.
 These are components with no or a low user-to-user interaction.
 The users mostly work through content and do not interact with other users.
-Additionally the content does not change often, so cloning it temporarily to the client side is not a huge issue.
+Furthermore, the content does not change often, so cloning it temporarily to the client side is not a huge issue.
 Similar to the E-Exams scenario data synchronisation once the connection is re-established is an important aspect, e.g. for storing answers given in self-assessment questions.

 ## Requirements

 Common to all scenarios is the goal to provide a reliable user experience independent from the network connection quality.
-All connection based problems should be handled in a user friendly and common way.
+All connection-based problems should be handled in a user friendly and common way.

-Since the server cannot take care of situations when it is unreachable, the client-side part of the application has to take care of many connection based problems.
+Since the server cannot take care of situations when it is unreachable, the client-side part of the application has to take care of many connection-based problems.
 It has to handle temporarily cloned content, recognise issues with the connection, provide information to the user and prevent the loss of data.

 For ILIAS this means that a substantial part of the solution needs to be implemented in client-side code using Javascript.
 ILIAS currently suffers from a lack of guidelines for the organisation of complex client side code.

 This results in a set of JS coding requirements outlined in chapter [JS Coding Requirements](#js-coding-requirements).

-After that the chapter [Service Requirements](#service-requirements) adresses service needs that are originated from the offline scenarios.
+After that the chapter [Service Requirements](#service-requirements) addresses service needs that are originated from the offline scenarios.
 Central services should provide solutions for these needs to enable higher level components like tests or learning modules to implement their scenarios.

 ### JS Coding Requirements